 - Pack it.
 Transfer the beef, ensuring it’s packed flat, into a freezer-safe storage bag.

 - Remove air.
 Squeeze all the excess air out of the bag before sealing it shut.

 - Flash freeze.
 Place the bag(s) on an aluminum cookie sheet and transfer the baking sheet to the freezer.
 Flash freeze until the beef is solid.

 - Store it.
 Remove the bags from the cookie sheet and store the beef in the freezer for up to 6 months.

 When you are ready to enjoy your sliced roast beef leftovers from the freezer, remove the bags of roast beef from the freezer.
 Place the bags of beef on an aluminum baking sheet on the kitchen counter.
 Defrost (on the aluminum baking sheet) at room temperature for 20-30 minutes.
 Use and enjoy!

 Pro-tip: Aluminum is a wonderful conductor of heat!
 It will help significantly cut down on the defrosting time!!

 Can roast beef be reheated?

 While it can be difficult to reheat a roast without overcooking it and causing it to become well done, it’s not impossible!
-Follow these easy methods to reheat your roast beef!
+Follow these easy methods to reheat this eye of round beef roast recipe.